New Chain of Rocks Bridge: History

 As traffic demands continue to increase, the lack of shoulders on both the canal and river bridges is starting to prove a safety hazard.
 The canal bridge would receive a functionally obsolete rating.
 In addition, with the bridge still being at 4 lanes of traffic, any issue that occurs can cause big problems.
 On December 8, 2010, a major tractor-trailer accident would close the bridge for 10 hours and paralyze traffic in the Metro-East during the morning peak periods.

 Replacement bridge

 On August 23, 2022, the Missouri and Illinois departments of transportation awarded contracts to begin construction on a replacement for the "New" Chain of Rocks Bridge and interchange at Riverview Drive.
-Construction is expected to begin in the fall of 2022.
+Construction began in the fall of 2022 and is expected to be complete by December 2026.
 The replacement bridge will include space for six 12-foot lanes and 10-foot shoulders.